 Louise Mangan is passionate about grounding regenerative change in the wisdom of heart-mind practices that connect us with our inner teacher, with one another, and with the natural world.
 Centring Prayer is her regular personal practice.
 She received her BA from UBC, ministry foundations from Vancouver School of Theology, and MDIV from Toronto School of Theology.
 She trained as a Spiritual Director with Pacific Jubilee Associates.

 As a young mother Louise co-founded the Maternal Health Society, and chaired the Interdisciplinary Midwifery Task Force that launched the legalization of midwifery care in BC.
 She served on the first Advisory Committee for BC Women’s Hospital, and later for two terms on the Ethics Committee of Women’s and Children’s Hospitals.

-In her role as an ordained pastoral minister of the United Church of Canada, Louise worked with five congregations in Ontario and British Columbia, plus the contemplative justice ministry in Vancouver now known as the Pacific InterChristian Community.
-She was a member of the national church’s Division of Mission in Canada executive, on national interfaith and worship advisory committees, and on the executive of BC Conference.
+In her role as an ordained minister of the United Church of Canada, Louise worked with five congregations in Ontario and BC, and co-founded a contemplative justice ministry in Vancouver known as the Pacific InterChristian Community.
+She served on the Division of Mission in Canada executive, on national interfaith and worship advisory committees, and on the executive of BC Conference.

 A regular contributor to denominational worship resources, Louise took part in developing a volume of international lectionary-based prayers and edited a publication on interfaith marriage.
 With two creative colleagues, she also co-authored “Living the Crist-Life: Re-Discovering the Seasons of the Christian Year”, published by Woodlake Books.